-Join Eric Wing for an in-depth discussion in this video Customizing panel schedules, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Customizing panel schedules, part of Revit: Fire-Alarm Systems Design.

 - Panels are mostly what you see is what you get,…but there are some modifications…we can make to them.…With the default panel schedule in place,…I'd like to go to the manage tab and drill…into the panel schedule we're using…and see if we can make it look better.…Unfortunately, once we're done with our changes,…we'll have to delete our panel schedules…and remake them, which is fine.…The first thing I'd like to do is…go to the manage tab.…On the manage tab, we'll see…panel schedule templates right here.…Let's click the drop down,…and let's look at manage templates.…

 So template types, we have three…different types by default: branch panel,…beta panel, which is what we're using,…and switchboard.…We can apply templates,…but we don't have any created.…So what I want to do is close out of here,…click the drop down, and let's to go edit a template.…Template type, let's go ahead and click data panel.…For the data panel, let's double click…on this right here.…This puts us into our edit mode.…First thing I want to do is underneath location,…

 - Adding wall and ceiling devices and control panels

 - Adding circuitry

 Creating Concrete Buildings with Revit Structurewith Eric Wing1h 57m Intermediate

 2. Incorporating Different Fire-Alarm Devices